StefTN/cldemo-vagrant_quagga/README.md

 When using the libvirt/kvm hypervisor the following commands can be used:

-    * libvirt suspend cldemo-vagrant_leaf01
+    * virsh destroy cldemo-vagrant_leaf01
-    * libvirt resume cldemo-vagrant_leaf01
+    * virsh start cldemo-vagrant_leaf01

 ### Preserving configuration
 In order to keep your configuration across Vagrant sessions, you should either save your configuration